top of page

 Simply Fragile, 2022 by Tyler Mitchell © Tyler Mitchell.
 Courtesy of the artist and Jack Shainman Gallery, New York

-There’ll be 300 rare prints from a mammoth 140 photographers on show, and they are all on loan from the couple’s private collection.
-It will bring together an unrivalled selection of the world’s leading photographers to tell the story of photography in the modern era.
+There’s 300 rare prints from a mammoth 140 photographers on show, and they are all on loan from the couple’s private collection.
+It brings together an unrivalled selection of the world’s leading photographers to tell the story of photography in the modern era.

 Works by icons of the medium including Robert Mapplethorpe, Cindy Sherman, William Eggleston, Diane Arbus, Sally Mann, Zanele Muholi, Ai Weiwei, Carrie Mae Weems and many, many more will be seen, as well as portraits of other stars such as Marilyn Monroe, Miles Davis, and Chet Baker.

-It’ll play out across eight thematic sections at the London museum, including as 'fashion', 'reportage', 'celebrity', 'the male body', and 'American photography'.
+It plays out across eight thematic sections at the London museum, including 'fashion', 'reportage', 'celebrity', 'the male body', and 'American photography'.

-Undoubtedly this is the most hotly anticipated exhibition of all at the V&A this year.
-It's a big blockbuster that will examine the whole 40 year career of the world’s most famous supermodel, starting from the very beginning when she was scouted in Covent Garden aged just 15.
+This big Naomi Campbell exhibition examines the whole 40 year career of the world’s most famous supermodel, starting from the very beginning when she was scouted in Covent Garden aged just 15.

-The museum says that this display of Naomi Campbell’s story will be “revelatory” and will “celebrate her career.”
-This ultimate fashion exhibition has been created in collaboration with Campbell herself and we are promised a gallery full of show stopping clothes.
+The museum says that this display of Campbell’s story is “revelatory” and “[celebrates] her career.”
+The hotly-anticipated fashion exhibition has been created in collaboration with Campbell herself and it provides a whole host of show-stopping clothes.

 Naomi poses in front of racks of her clothes and wearing a trouser suit